omarreis/FlapLabel/README.md

 Number of frames
   * FrameCount = 40

 * Add a TFlapLabel component to the Form (ex: FlapLabel1)
 * Set FlapLabel1.CharSet property to FlapCharSet1
 * Set FlapLabel1.CountFlaps number of digits in the label.
 This is the maximun lenght of the display text.
 * Set FlapLabel1.Caption to 'TEST'  (case sensitive)

-The label should animate with transitions from current state and until target 'TEST' is reached
+The flaplabel should animate with transitions from current state and until target 'TEST' is reached.
+Note that the component dows not produce any sound ( as the name might imply )

 # Sample charsets